natcap/invest.users-guide/source/sdr.rst

 Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
 Therefore, all model results will have the same cell size as the DEM.

-- **Workspace** (required).
-Folder where model outputs will be written.
-Make sure that there is ample disk space, and write permissions are correct.

-- **Suffix** (optional).
-Text string that will be appended to the end of output file names, as "_Suffix".
-Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
-If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.
+- :investspec:`sdr.sdr workspace_dir`

+- :investspec:`sdr.sdr results_suffix`

-- **Digital elevation model (DEM)** (required).
-Raster dataset with an elevation value for each cell.
-Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
-To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge. [units: meters]
+- :investspec:`sdr.sdr workspace_dir` Make sure the DEM is corrected by filling in sinks.
+Compare the output stream maps with hydrographic maps of the area, and burn in hydrographic features if necessary (recommended when unusual streams are observed).
+To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.

-- **Rainfall erosivity index (R)** (required).
-Raster dataset, with an erosivity index value for each cell.
-This variable depends on the intensity and duration of rainfall in the area of interest.
-The greater the intensity and duration of the rain storm, the higher the erosion potential.
-The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data. [units: :math:`MJ\cdot mm\cdot (ha\cdot h\cdot yr)^{-1}`]
+- :investspec:`sdr.sdr erosivity_path` The greater the intensity and duration of the rain storm, the higher the erosion potential.
+The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data.

-- **Soil erodibility (K)** (required).
-Raster dataset, with a soil erodibility value for each cell.
-Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff. [units: :math:`tons\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`]

-- **Land use/land cover (LULC)** (required).
-Raster dataset, with an integer LULC code for each cell. *All values in this raster MUST have corresponding entries in the Biophysical table.*

-- **Watersheds** (required).
-A shapefile of polygons.
-This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
-Format: An integer field named *ws_id* is required, with a unique integer value for each watershed.

-- **Biophysical table** (required).
-A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster. *All LULC classes in the LULC raster MUST have corresponding values in this table.* Each row is a land use/land cover class and columns must be named and defined as follows:

-    - **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding lucode value in the biophysical table.*

-    - **usle_c**: Cover-management factor for the USLE, a floating point value between 0 and 1.

-    - **usle_p**: Support practice factor for the USLE, a floating point value between 0 and 1.
+- :investspec:`sdr.sdr erodibility_path`

+- :investspec:`sdr.sdr lulc_path`

+- :investspec:`sdr.sdr watersheds_path`

+    Field:

+    - :investspec:`sdr.sdr watersheds_path.fields.ws_id`

+- :investspec:`sdr.sdr biophysical_table_path`

+    Columns:

+    - :investspec:`sdr.sdr biophysical_table_path.columns.lucode`
+    - :investspec:`sdr.sdr biophysical_table_path.columns.usle_c`
+    - :investspec:`sdr.sdr biophysical_table_path.columns.usle_p`

-- **Threshold flow accumulation** (required).
-The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
-This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
+- :investspec:`sdr.sdr threshold_flow_accumulation` This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
 It is important to choose this value carefully, so modeled streams come as close to reality as possible.
-See Appendix 1 for more information on choosing this value.
-Integer value, with no commas or periods - for example "1000".
+See Appendix 1 for more information.

-- :math:`k_b` and :math:`IC_0` (required): Two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
-The default values are :math:`k_b=2` and :math:`IC_0=0.5`.
+- :investspec:`sdr.sdr k_param` This is :math:`k` in equation :eq:`sdr`.
+Default value: 2.
+- :investspec:`sdr.sdr ic_0_param` This is :math:`IC_0` in equation :eq:`sdr`.
+Default value: 0.5.

-- :math:`\mathbf{SDR_{max}}` (required): The maximum SDR that a pixel can reach, which is a function of the soil texture.
+- :investspec:`sdr.sdr sdr_max` This is :math:`SDR_{max}` in equation :eq:`sdr`.
+This is a function of the soil texture.
 More specifically, it is defined as the fraction of topsoil particles finer than coarse sand (1000 μm; Vigiak et al. 2012).
 This parameter can be used for calibration in advanced studies.
 Its default value is 0.8.

-- :math:`\mathbf{l_{max}}` (required): The maximum allowed value of the L parameter when calculating the LS factor.
-Calculated values that exceed this are clamped to this value.
+- :investspec:`sdr.sdr l_max` Values of :math:`L` that exceed this are thresholded to this value.
 Its default value is 122 but reasonable values in literature place it anywhere between 122-333 see Desmet and Govers, 1996 and Renard et al., 1997.

-- **Drainage layer (optional)** A raster with 0s and 1s, where 1s correspond to pixels artificially connected to the stream (by roads, stormwater pipes, etc.) and 0s are assigned to all other pixels.
+- :investspec:`sdr.sdr drainage_path` This can be used to include drainages that are artificially connected to the stream (by roads, stormwater pipes, etc.).
 The flow routing will stop at these "artificially connected" pixels, before reaching the stream network, and the corresponding sediment exported is assumed to reach the catchment outlet.

 Interpreting Results